cameronotoole44/lilvikbot/README.md

 # AI chatter - lilvikbot

-a lightweight chatbot that learns from live chat using Markov chains. it mimics the style and tone of stream conversations and can follow streamers through raids, keeping the conversation going across different communities. it also posts occasional thoughts to [Bluesky](https://bsky.app/profile/lilvikbot.bsky.social), based on what it’s seen.
+A lightweight chatbot that learns from live chat using Markov chains.
+It mimics the style and tone of stream conversations and can follow streamers through raids, keeping the conversation going across different communities.
+It also posts occasional thoughts to [Bluesky](https://bsky.app/profile/lilvikbot.bsky.social), based on what it’s seen.

 ## features